procount/pinn/README_PINN.md

 1. Format the USB device as FAT 32 and copy the PINN files to it, just as you would for a normal PINN installation on an SD card.
 2. Boot PINN on the Pi from the USB device.
-3. Install your requried OSes as normal.
+3. Install your required OSes as normal.

 ## Project Spaces